frederic-perez/AmE-dictionary/data/idioms.md

 __get down to work__ To begin being serious about something; to begin attending to business or work at hand.
 __get going__
 __get in the last word__ To express the final point or opinion in an argument or discussion, especially in a way that decisively or conclusively ends it.
+__get in touch (with one)__ To initiate or establish contact or communication with one. _I tried getting in touch with you yesterday, but the office said you were out sick._
 __get in your face__ _We might get in your face but we can also charm you out of your socks._
 __get in(to) (someone’s) pants__ _vulgar_ _slang_ To have sex with someone.
 (Usually said of the intention or expectation.)
 __get in(to) hot water__ To provoke or incite anger, hostility, or punishment against oneself; to cause or encounter trouble or difficulty, especially that which will result in punishment or reprisal.